TENPEL08/CIS4400/README.md

-# TSA Throughput in Correlation with Weather
+# Analyzing TSA Throughput Data and Historical Weather Information
 - A Data Warehousing for Analytics undergraduate student group project for CIS 4400 course.
 - Annualized sales file displays yearly sales information of properties sold in New York City.